 Man United slump has players in a jam over how to speak out

+LONDON (AP) — At Manchester United, you can criticize the team on Jose Mourinho’s terms.

+“I think that some (players) care more than others (about the team’s slump),” the United manager said on Monday.

-LONDON (AP) — By giving a glimpse of what it’s like at Manchester United right now, you run the risk of repercussions.
+But players giving a glimpse of what it’s like at United right now run the risk of repercussions.

 A public plea by Paul Pogba for the team to “attack, attack, attack” — invoking a fan chant after a draw with Wolverhampton Wanderers — was swiftly followed by the club’s most expensive player being stripped of the vice captaincy.

-When asked to assess Pogba’s performance in Saturday’s 3-1 loss at West Ham, United manager Jose Mourinho, who was already standing and trying to exit the news conference, paused to think but opted to follow his press officer’s orders by leaving after taking only three questions.
+When asked to assess Pogba’s performance in Saturday’s 3-1 loss at West Ham, Mourinho, who was already standing and trying to exit the news conference, paused to think but opted to follow his press officer’s orders by leaving after taking only three questions.

 Pogba also kept tight-lipped on the game itself while betraying just how easily Mourinho’s ire can be provoked.

 “You want me dead?”
-Pogba told reporters wanting his take on the collapse at the Olympic Stadium.
+Pogba asked reporters wanting his take on the collapse at the Olympic Stadium.

 Luke Shaw didn’t share Pogba’s trepidation despite being a past target of Mourinho’s scorn.

 “If you want the truth,” Shaw said.
-“I think it was honestly horrendous.
+“It was honestly horrendous.
 We didn’t look like a team that was going to beat West Ham.
-I think individually and as a team we were awful.”
+Individually and as a team we were awful.”

 The defender ensured his blunt assessment could not be overtly interpreted as criticism of Mourinho’s tactics after United slipped nine points behind league leaders Manchester City and Liverpool after seven games.